 Expand your sense of personal freedom, starting with small steps, just like a child.
-Start doing something that you “should not” do – eat all candies at once, leave dishes unwashed or go away from home without telling anyone where you’re going.
+Start doing something that you “should not” do – eat all candies at once, leave dishes unwashed, or go away from home without telling anyone where you’re going.
 Enjoy it and you will certainly feel better.

-Actions may be like this:
+Activities may be like this:

 - Take a risky decision in business or investment.

 - Do something that you always wanted to do.